-During the RCT, a second trained observer was present for approximately 26.9% of observation sessions.
-Interobserver agreement (IOA) was collected by methods outlined by MacLean, Tapp, and Johnson (1985) using a 5-second window around each frequency code found in a primary observer's MOOSES code file.
-An agreement was scored on that code if the matching code was found in the second observer's file within the same 5-second window.
-Percentages of total agreement were calculated for frequency counts of teacher reprimands and student disruptions using the formula [agreements $\div$ (agreements + disagreements)] x 100.
+During the RCT, the second trained observer was present for approximately 26.9% of observation sessions.
+Interobserver agreement (IOA) was collected by methods outlined by MacLean et al. (1985) using a 5-s window around each frequency code found in a primary observer's MOOSES code file.
+An agreement was scored on that code if the matching code was found in the second observer's file within the same 5-s window.
+Percentages of total agreement were calculated for frequency counts of teacher reprimands and student disruptions using the formula (agreements \div [agreements + disagreements]) \times 100.
 The duration of student engagement behavior was calculated with second-by-second reliability estimates using the same IOA formula.
-During the RCT, overall average IOA for teacher reprimands totaled 97% (SD = .12), student disruptive behaviors agreed at 95% (SD = .11), and student engagement was 98% (SD = 2.90).
+During the RCT, overall average IOA for teacher reprimands totaled 97% (SD = 0.12), student disruptive behaviors agreed at 95% (SD = 0.11), and student engagement was 98% (SD = 2.90).